cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 ### International Keyboards

-Correctly handling keyboard shortcuts while accounting for international keyboard layout is surprisingly difficult.
-MathLive uses some heuristics that may occasionally result in a surprising result.
+Correctly handling keyboard shortcuts while accounting for non-US keyboard layout is surprisingly difficult.
+MathLive uses some heuristics that may occasionally result in surprising results.

 This section details how MathLive uses keyboard events to determine which keyboard shortcut to activate.